instructor-ai/instructor/docs/blog/posts/writer-support.md

 ## Getting Started

-First, install `instructor` with Writer support by running `pip install instructor[writer]` in your terminal.
-Then, head over to [Writer](https://writer.com) to sign up for Writer access and get an API key.
-You can paste API key as environment variable _WRITER_API_KEY_, or set attribute for Writer constructor.
+First, make sure that you've signed up for an account on [Writer](https://writer.com) and obtained an API key.
+Once you've done so, install `instructor` with Writer support by running `pip install instructor[writer]` in your terminal.

+Make sure to set the `WRITER_API_KEY` environment variable with your Writer API key or pass it as an argument to the `Writer` constructor.

 <!-- more -->